mrysan/cocktail-recipes-app/README.md

 # 🍸 Cocktail Recipes App

-This is a React application built with [Vite](https://vitejs.dev/) that allows users to browse, search, and view detailed recipes for a variety of cocktails.
+This is a React application built with [Vite](https://vitejs.dev/) that allows users to view detailed recipes for a variety of cocktails.

 Users can search by name, browse alphabetically, save favorite cocktails, and view recipe details in a modal interface.

 The app fetches real-time data from [The Cocktail DB](https://www.thecocktaildb.com/), a free and public cocktail recipe API.

----

 ## 📦 Dependencies

 - **React**
 - **Vite**
-- **Headless UI** – Library with Modal UI Components used to display cocktail details
+- **[Headless UI](https://headlessui.com)** – Library with Modal UI Components used to display cocktail details
-- **the-cocktail-db** – An unofficial API Library used to interact with The Cocktail DB
+- **[the-cocktail-db](https://www.npmjs.com/package/the-cocktail-db)** – An unofficial API Library used to interact with The Cocktail DB

 ---

-# 🛠️ Installation
+## Installation

 1. **Navigate to a Local Directory and Clone the Repository**